Back to Hopfield Hub

 Abstract

-Hopfield Networks are energy-based models where memory storage and retrieval emerge from the physics of energy minimization.
-In this first installment of a three-part series, we develop the mathematical foundations: the energy function, Hebbian learning, storage capacity bounds, and the modern continuous extension that connects directly to Transformer attention.
-No code yet---just the math that makes it all work.
+Hopfield Networks are energy-based models where memory storage and retrieval reduce to energy minimization.
+This post covers the mathematical foundations: the energy function, Hebbian learning, storage capacity bounds, and the modern continuous extension that maps directly onto Transformer attention.

 Energy-Based Models and Associative Memory

-The central premise of a Hopfield network is deceptively simple: memories are energy minima.
+The premise of a Hopfield network is straightforward: memories are energy minima.

 Consider a system of $N$ binary neurons, each taking values in $\{-1, +1\}$.
 The state of the network is a vector $\mathbf{x} \in \{-1, +1\}^N$.
 We define an energy function over states: